Benito Mussolini: Duce

 Hitler was also disappointed that he had no desire to go after the men who had deposed him.
 Indeed, Mussolini appeared to have lost all fight.
 The bluster, the bombast, it had all gone.
 Even so, the Fuhrer insisted that he return to northern Italy and establish a new fascist regime.
 Mussolini believing somewhat naively that he could now just retire from politics and live quietly was disinclined to get involved but Hitler gave him little choice.

-In time Mussolini would regain some of his old fighting spirit and the bombast and bravado would return with him even at one point threatening to turn Milan into the Italian Stalingrad, but more often than not he would quickly descend into melancholia again confining his darkest thoughts to his personal diary.
+In time Mussolini would regain some of his old fighting spirit and the bombast and bravado would return with him even at one point threatening to turn Milan into the Italian Stalingrad, but he would soon descend into melancholia once again confining his darkest thoughts to his personal diary.
 Neither was he any longer trusted by Hitler who had SS Guards posted in the grounds of his home where he was kept under constant surveillance.

 On 27 April 1945, his convoy was intercepted by Italian Communist Partisans of the 52nd Garibaldi Brigade near Lake Como.
 Despite being dressed in a Wehrmacht uniform Mussolini was an easily recognisable figure and once his identity had been confirmed by Political Commissar Urbano Lazzaro, he and his lover Clara Petacci and the rest of the Salo Government were taken to the village of Guilino di Mezzagra to await their fate.
 The order soon came from the Communist High Command - they were to be executed the following day.